SEND - SPECIAL EDUCATIONAL NEEDS AND DISABILITIES

 - Local Authority SEN/ Inclusion Team

 All students who enter the Academies are assessed for baseline reading, spelling and complete MiDYAS testing.
 This information is used alongside other data to identify students who may require additional support.
 Intervention sessions are provided to target specific development needs and the progress of each student is monitored closely.
-Students who do not make progress in light of interventions are placed on the SEN register and further interventions may be offered.
 The SEN register is reviewed on an ongoing basis to ensure that students are moved through the SEN stages of the Code of Practice in an accurate and timely manner.

 Classroom teachers and Learning Coaches communicate and work closely together to ensure that support is effective and builds upon learning they carry out in lessons.
-Learning Coaches often work with small groups of students to develop particular skills and regularly make use of multi-sensory teaching to pre and post teach basic skills and concepts, that will lead the student to make progress in the lessons.
+Learning Coaches often work with small groups of students to develop particular basic skills and concepts, that will lead the student to make progress in the lessons.
 Learning Coaches plan and carry out interventions outside of the classroom to support students at SEN Support Level or with EHCP’s.
 Some have specialist area of need or year group responsibilities.
 We do not have one to one adult support in lessons or additional adults based in classrooms.

 We pride ourselves on being fully inclusive and all students attend mainstream lessons with their peers, to ensure they gain the highest specialist subject knowledge from their teachers.
 Staff at the Academy are continually receiving CPD on how to support a variety of additional needs, therefore in line with the DfE Code of practice, Quality First Teaching is at the heart of support for SEND students.

 For further support on BCP’s services and provision to supporting parents and young people click https://fid.bcpcouncil.gov.uk/send-local-offer see the local offer.